JakeD520/Lucian/03_Episodes/S01E01/Scene 11.md

 Who?
 The embroiderers?
 What  are -

 **KAELARYS**(cutting Lyra off)
-No!
-Him!
+No.  Him.
 The Architect.
 He made us and then just ...

 **LYRA**
-(reaches out, desperate)
+(reaches out, gently)
-Kaelarys—stop.
+Kaelarys.
 The Architect gave you purpose—

 **KAELARYS**
-(cuts her off again, fierce)
+(cuts her off)
 Purpose?

 (HOLD.
 Lyra recoils.
-Kaelarys presses her palm against the tapestry, trembling.)
+Kaelarys presses her palm against the tapestry.)

 We are the loose threads, Lyra.
 We are the unfinished embroidery.